 Pre-placement chest x-rays

 A pre-placement chest x-ray is required for all workers on entry to the NSW mining industry.
-Existing workers who are changing roles may not be required to undergo a chest x-ray.
+Existing workers who are changing roles are not required to undergo a chest x-ray.

 Periodic chest x-rays